-More than 8 out of 10 exocrine pancreatic cancers are adenocarcinomas.
+More than 80 out of 100 exocrine pancreatic cancers (more than 80%) are adenocarcinomas.
 Nearly all of these are ductal adenocarcinomas.
 They start in the cells lining the ducts of the pancreas.

 Rarer types of exocrine pancreatic cancer include:

 Cystic tumours cause a cyst or fluid filled sac in the pancreas.
-Most pancreatic cysts are benign but some are cancerous.
+Most pancreatic cysts are not cancerous (they are benign) but some are cancerous (malignant).
 Cystic cancers can have a better outlook (prognosis) than other types of exocrine pancreatic cancer.

 Cancer of the acinar cells